twpayne/chezmoi/README.md

 that works on every machine.
 Individual files can be templates to handle machine to machine differences, if needed.

-### ...if cloning your dotfiles requires careful thought
+### ...if you need to think for a moment before giving anyone access to your dotfiles

 If your system stores secrets in plain text, then you must be very careful about where you clone your dotfiles.
 If you clone them on your work machine then